dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 [!code-csharp[](generic-host/samples-snapshot/3.x/Program.cs?name=snippet_HostConfig)]

-> [!TIP]
-> During development when using [Visual Studio](https://visualstudio.microsoft.com) or running an app with `dotnet run`, environment variables may be set in the *Properties/launchSettings.json* file.
-In [Visual Studio Code](https://code.visualstudio.com/), environment variables may be set in the *.vscode/launch.json* file.
+When you run an app in Visual Studio or with `dotnet run`, environment variables may be set in the *Properties/launchSettings.json* file.
+In Visual Studio Code, use the *.vscode/launch.json* file.
 For more information, see <xref:fundamentals/environments>.

 ## App configuration